Complete Guide to Raw Material Inventory Management

 COGS (Cost of Goods Sold)

-COGS (short for “Cost of Goods Sold”) is a term you’ll often see when discussing inventory and it’s important to understand how it works before we dive into the methods of raw materials costing.
+COGS (short for “Cost of Goods Sold”) is a term you’ll often see when discussing inventory — and understanding how it works makes the rest of this section click into place.

 Your COGS is the total cost of all the direct materials (and in some cases, labor) directly used to produce the goods that you sell.